 Dog foods on the market today are often advertised as healthy, organic, or natural but still contain harmful ingredients for your dog's health.
 As pet owners, it's important that we don't just take a brand's word for it when they make the packaging look and sound healthy.
 If you're not already doing so, turn your dog food package around and check for these potentially harmful ingredients in your dog's food, and avoid them at all costs.

 Animal "by-product" means everything that is left of an animal carcass once the meat and bones have been removed.
-This is nothing more that slaughterhouse scrap.
-This can include things like feet, feathers, beaks, hair, pieces of tumors, hide and more.
+This is nothing more than slaughterhouse scrap.
+This can include things like feet, feathers, beaks, hair, pieces of tumors, hide, and more.
 These things are not easily digested by your dog and oftentimes provide little nutritional value.

 Make sure you're choosing products with REAL meat in them for your dog or consider getting a pre-mix diet plan and adding your own protein.

 Generic Meat Products: "Meat Meal," "Bone Meal" or "Meat"